 This course is designed to promote physical fitness through cycling.
 Emphasis is placed on selection and maintenance of the bicycle gear shifting, pedaling techniques, safety procedures, and conditioning exercises necessary for cycling.
 Upon completion, students should be able to demonstrate safe handling of a bicycle for recreational use.
-This is an individual and dual sport activity.
+Fitness Activity.

-PED 246 CAMPING (2A)

-This course is designed to acquaint the beginning camper with outdoor skills.
+PED 246 CAMPING (2A) 1 credit This course is designed to acquaint the beginning camper with outdoor skills.
 Topics include camping techniques such as cooking and preserving food, safety, and setting up camp.
 Upon completion, students should be able to set up camp sites in field experiences using proper procedures.
-This is an individual and dual sport activity.

-PED 251 VARSITY BASKETBALL (2A) 1 credit PREREQUISITE: Permission of instructor

-This course covers advanced fundamentals of basketball.
+PED 251 VARSITY BASKETBALL (2A) 1 credit PREREQUISITE: Permission of instructor This course covers advanced fundamentals of basketball.

 Emphasis is placed on skill development, knowledge of the rules and basic game strategy.
 Upon completion, students should be able to participate in competitive basketball.
-This is a team sport activity.

-PED 252 VARSITY BASEBALL (2A) 1 credit PREREQUISITE: Permission of instructor students should be able to play baseball at a competitive level.
-This is a team sport activity.
+PED 252 VARSITY BASEBALL (2A) 1 credit PREREQUISITE: Permission of instructor

 This course covers advanced baseball techniques.
 Emphasis is placed on refining skills and developing more advanced strategies and techniques.
-Upon completion,
+Upon completion, students should be able to play baseball at a competitive level.